-Contrary to traditional financial institutions who have had to undergo extensive Digital Transformation initiatives to cater to the digital economy, Crypto exchanges have the advantage of being digital-native.
+Contrary to traditional financial institutions that have had to undergo extensive Digital Transformation initiatives to cater to the digital economy, Crypto exchanges have the advantage of being digital-native.
 This is why almost all major exchanges already provide public APIs to allow programmatic access to their services.

 Crypto Exchange APIs — Features

 Most Crypto exchanges provide 2 types of APIs; REST APIs and Websocket APIs.
 REST APIs provide transactional services that make up the core of the exchange’s offerings.
-Websocket APIs, on the other hand, are generally used to provide real time updates.
+Websocket APIs, on the other hand, are generally used to provide real-time updates.

 Virtually all of a Cryptocurrency exchange’s service offerings are accessible through its API.
 Since this holds true for all notable exchanges, therefore, merely having an API can not be a differentiator in an industry where every major player has one.
 What can set an API apart is API Developer Experience.